Tushar009t/-Bangla-voice-command-recognition-for-wheelchair-control/README.md

 # EEE312_DSP_Project
-espite being one of the most widely spoken languages of the world, no significant efforts have been made in Bangla speech recognition.
+Despite being one of the most widely spoken languages of the world, no significant efforts have been made in Bangla speech recognition.
 Speech recognition, in particular keyword recognition, is a difficult task especially if the demand is to do so in noisy real-life conditions.
 With inspiration to